Varying-Vagrant-Vagrants/VVV/docs/en-US/references/default-sites.md

 These shared directories allow you to work, for example, in `vagrant-local/www/wordpress-default` in your local file system and have those changes immediately reflected in the virtualized server's file system and http://local.wordpress.dev/.
 Likewise, if you `vagrant ssh` and make modifications to the files in `/srv/www/`, you'll immediately see those changes in your local file system.

-## Use Git instead of Subversion for WordPress core development
+## Using Git instead of Subversion for WordPress core development

 By default, VVV provisions WordPress into `/www/wordpress-develop/` from the [WordPress Subversion repository](https://develop.svn.wordpress.org/).